felixarntz/wp-oop-plugin-lib/README.md

 A library providing classes around WordPress APIs, to be used for example in object oriented WordPress plugins.

+## Minimum requirements

+* WordPress >= 6.0
+* PHP >= 7.2

+## Development Stage

+This library is currently in early development.
+While new versions should be released regularly, as long as the library is in a `0.*` version, there may be occasional breaking changes with minor version bumps, as the foundation is being polished.
+Despite that, or rather, particularly because of that, early usage and feedback is much appreciated.
+See the [CONTRIBUTING.md file](/CONTRIBUTING.md) for further information on how to contribute and provide feedback.

 ## License

 This library is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
 See [LICENSE](/LICENSE) for complete license.